 Manufacturing is essential to the health of the United States because it creates wealth.
 Being able to produce goods to sell throughout the world, while creating lucrative careers for people, makes fo…

 My Fellow Manufacturers: I am writing in response to MetalForming magazine editor Brad Kuvin’s editorial, to go on record stating that I disagree with the “disgruntled” MetalForming reader who owns a …

 Since Aaron Wiegel assumed the helm of WTW in 2011, the third-generation, all-American manufacturing company has tripled revenue to $50 million.
-Now Wiegel, 38, really wants to open a plant in Mexico.…
+Now Wiegel, 38, wants to expand and open a plant in Mex…

 Aaron Wiegel, President of Wiegel Tool Works, talks about innovation in manufacturing today.
 In order to stand out and be on top, companies need to be highly technical and innovative.